 CrossFit is an exercise trend that seems to keep increasing in popularity.
-Chances are a CrossFit box has opened up nearby to you, and someone you know is spruiking its benefits.
+Chances are the intense exercise has opened up nearby to you, and someone you know is spruiking its benefits.
 However, CrossFit also has its fair share of critics.
-Here, we go through some of the pros and cons of CrossFit, so you can decide if it’s right for you!
+Here, we go through some of the pros and cons, so you can decide if it’s right for you!

 The best aspect of CrossFit is that it has made exercise, particularly resistance training and weight lifting, even more popular.
 CrossFit is getting both men and women off the couch and lifting weights, encouraging people to pushing their bodies to new limits.
 The clean and jerk and the snatch are no longer left to the realm of weightlifters and professional athletes.